Hotels near Clayton Golf Club

 Which hotels near Clayton Golf Club have a fitness center?

-Which hotels near Clayton Golf Club have a pool?
+Which hotels near Clayton Golf Club have an outdoor pool?

 Do any hotels near Clayton Golf Club offer a shuttle?